prog4biol/pfb2019/pfb.md

 3
 ```

 You can also use string-specific functions on strings, but not on lists and vice versa.
-We'll learn a lot more about this later on. `rstrip()` is a string method or function.
+We'll learn more about this later on. `rstrip()` is a string method or function.
 You get an error if you try to use it on a list.

 ```python
 >>> 'ACGTGA'.rstrip('A')